-In our latest blog, we explored the most common cloud security issues for SMB’s.
-But how can you prepare and secure your cloud access, data, and systems from these security issues?
+Cloud storage can bring a wide range of benefits to companies and businesses of all sizes.
+But keeping data stored on the cloud safe and secure is an important consideration that should not be overlooked?
+So how can you ensure cloud data security?
 Well, here at Creative Network Solutions, we are Preston’s leading IT support and network services experts.
 From secure remote access services to business VoIP, we are the team you can count on.
 And this is our guide to everything you should know about the different options for securing data that is stored in the cloud.

 For businesses to secure the data they store in the cloud and within the cloud connected network, encryption is essential.
 SMBs will need to consider:

 - Using encryption for data before storing this- By encrypting the data before it is stored in the cloud, you can control the different encryption measures in place, and prevent this from being stored in an unsafe, or insecure place.

 - Ensuring end to end encryption- You should also make sure that your provider offers encryption to secure your data in transit to and from your cloud service.
 This is particularly important for sensitive data like financial or confidential company information and data.